vdtyson/Sprint-Android-Advanced-Kotlin-Assignments/M01/README.md

 After your pull-request is merged into `master`, create a tagged release called `v1.0.0` and push it to GitHub.

 ### Part 6 - Optional Stretch-Goal
 Use Android Studio's VCS / git tools to resolve merge conflicts visually.
-Discuss this experience with your TL.
+Discuss this experience with your classmates.